ShubhamRandive08/My-Notes/Playwright.md

 - Client - In the client side our automation test code will be written in different language such as js, python, C# etc.

-- Server - The server communicates between client and web browser engines such as chrome, firefox, edge etc. fire.
+- Server - The server communicates between client and web browser engines such as chrome, Firefox, edge etc. fire.

-- Playwright uses COP to commucate with chromium or chrome browser, similarly Playwright has implemented CDP to communicate with other browser such as firefox and webkits etc.
+- Playwright uses COP to commutate with chromium or chrome browser, similarly Playwright has implemented CDP to communicate with other browser such as firefox and webkits etc.

 - WebSocket Protocol - WebSocket connection is established to the server from client by using process called Web Socket Handsake, WebSocket sends respons e as soon as it gets requests in real time.
 Connection will be not terminated until unless connection is closed by either client or server.